The Innocent Years

 I have truly found my passion.
 When I am with my camera, I am lost within a whole new world - the zone.
 I am oblivious to all that is around me.
 I capture what I see, what I feel and present it to others.
 I feel truly alive when I am co-creating with my camera and God.

-Also, I post new work regularly on My Facebook Site ... http://www.facebook.com/louierochonphotography
+I post new work regularly on My Facebook Site and will soon be publishing a new website (details will be on my Facebook site) ... http://www.facebook.com/louierochonphotography

 Sandy Rubini, the love of my life, shares a passion for photography with me.
-We spend many weekends traveling around the state, looking for interesting photo-ops.
+We often spend our weekends traveling around the state, looking for interesting photo-ops.